jmanuelc87/mna-notes/README.md

-# mna-notes
+# MNA Notes

-Repository to hold all the notebooks created during my master degree.
+Repository to hold some of the notebooks created during my master degree.